yangjiera/wis/_people/arthur.md

 Arthur is a PhD Candidate in the Lambda lab, interested in (deep) Information Retrieval, Natural Language Processing and Search-as-Learning.

 He is also a big nerd, who loves video games, rockets and food.

-## Publications

-[comment]: <> "You don't have to write anything here, it will be automatically filled. "